Fritz0609/Hacktoria/WriteUps/Deep_Slumber.md

 ![maps2](https://github.com/Fritz0609/Hacktoria/assets/133924856/d78a7b89-d1a7-4503-b8cc-2bbafa965695)

-I followed the river and found the location I was looking for in seconds:
+I followed the river and found the location I was looking for in seconds.
+Notice the differnet color scheme of  the landscape, compared to our material screenshot:

 ![maps3](https://github.com/Fritz0609/Hacktoria/assets/133924856/3f0de421-08dd-4a80-8efb-932d7d26f85a)